cr0t/lexin/README.md

 Clone the repository to your development machine.
 To run the app, we have two approaches: native and Docker.

-Whichever approach you chose, you can visit [`localhost:4000`](http://localhost:4000) from your browser, when you've successfully executed the Phoenix server locally.
+Whichever approach you chose, you can visit [`localhost:4000`](http://localhost:4000) from your browser, when you've successfully ran the Phoenix server locally.
 See the details below.

 ### Native